harmony-one/x/progress/artem-kolodko.md

+2023-10-20 Fri: [Added](https://github.com/harmony-one/x/pull/45) url params for speech and text models, fixed sound interruption: the complete sentence will now be sent to google text-to-speech API.
+Explored latency issue, it's caused by proxy service and google API latency.
+Checking for a solution to use Google text-to-speech directly from client app.
+As another option we can switch to PlayHT.

 2023-10-19 Thu: [Added](https://github.com/harmony-one/x/pull/42) TTS drop-down menu to webapp demo with two options: Google / Elevenlabs.
 Refactored audio tts plugin.
 Started working on reducing latency (WIP).

 2023-10-18 Wed: [Fixed](https://github.com/harmony-one/x/commit/21ebe56a8f813957c2906deb23fbb4faec248682) GPT4 message queue bug; implemented GPT4 stream interruption on a new message from user.
 Deployed update on https://artem.x.country/.